netinvent/npbackup/SECURITY.md

 All these commands are run with npbackup held privileges.
 In order to avoid a potential attack, the config file has to be world readable only.
-We need to document this, and perhaps add a line in installer script

 # NPF-SEC-00003: Avoid password command divulgation